Rendezvous with Rama: Non-fictional aspects

 Clarke created the space study program which detects Rama, Project Spaceguard, as a method of identifying near-Earth objects on Earth-impact trajectories; in the novel it was initiated in 2077.
 A real project named Spaceguard was initiated in 1992, named after Clarke's fictional project and "with the permission and encouragement of Clarke".
 After interest in the dangers of asteroid strikes was heightened by a series of Hollywood disaster films, the United States Congress gave NASA authorisation and funding to support Spaceguard.
 By 2017, there were a number of different efforts to detect potentially dangerous asteroids.
+The Vera C. Rubin Observatory, which started operation in 2026, has this task as one of its main objectives, and is expected to find roughly 80% of the most hazardous asteroids.

 On 19 October 2017 an incoming interstellar object was discovered by Pan-STARRS, a system similar to Spaceguard.
 Like Rama, the object had an unusually elongated shape.
 Before the official Hawaiian name ʻOumuamua was selected by the International Astronomical Union, a popular choice was Rama.